Gualor/PSoC-Final-Project/README.md

 ## Disclaimer
 - The python script should be supported on all major operating systems (windows, macOS, Linux), but it was tested on windows machines only.
-- The python script is unable to work properly if the UART communication is flodded (i.e when the verbose flag *SEND_FLAG* is set to one allowing the IMU data transmission used for serial plotting).
+- The python script is unable to work properly if the UART communication is flodded (i.e when the verbose flag *SEND_FLAG* is set to 1 allowing the IMU data transmission used for serial plotting).